-- Support transition from diesel to electric buses - Manage the real-time public transport Information system and on-street displays across HITRANS area with the roll out of an enhanced service following the recent award of a new contract supported through HITRANS involvement in the ERDF 'Scotland's 8th City - the Smart City' project. - Continue to manage the public transport information database on behalf of HITRANS partner Local Authorities and produce at stop information displays for over 2000 bus stops in our region. - Use funding from HITRANS participation in EU, UK and SG funding programmes to pilot innovative public transport solutions across the HITRANS area such as Digital Demand Responsive Transport. - Lead implementation of MaaS pilot in Highlands and Islands. - Establis the Bus Taskforce Regional Steering Group to help initiate Bus Service Improvement Partnerships in each area that can be a focus for delivering measures to deliver the 'Circle for growth' and work towards Regional Transport Strategy aspiration of a minimum 3 daily public transport journeys in each area to / from the nearest regional centre.
+- Support transition from diesel to electric buses - Manage the real-time public transport Information system and on-street displays across HITRANS area with the roll out of an enhanced service. - Continue to manage the public transport information database on behalf of HITRANS partner Local Authorities and produce at stop information displays for over 2000 bus stops in our region. - Deliver the Highlands and Islands regional People and Places Programme to support increased active and sustainable travel across the region. - Use funding from HITRANS participation in EU, UK and SG funding programmes to pilot innovative public transport solutions across the HITRANS area such as Digital Demand Responsive Transport. - Lead implementation of MaaS pilot in Highlands and Islands. - Established the Bus Taskforce Regional Steering Group to help initiate Bus Service Improvement Partnerships in each area that can be a focus for delivering measures to deliver the 'Circle for growth' and work towards Regional Transport Strategy aspiration of a minimum 3 daily public transport journeys in each area to / from the nearest regional centre.